jundalisay/spblist/content/en/material/principles/part-2/chapter-05.md

 The qost of a planet such as the Earth is the Schwarzschild Radius of the Earth which is 1 centimeter, while that of the sun is 3 kilometers.

-The qost of a non-heavenly material body, such as a ballpen, rock, or empty space, is the Planck length.
+The qost of a non-heavenly material body, such as a ballpen, rock, or empty space, is the Planck length.  -->

+## Detection of Qots'

+The properties of qots' are detected through the reaction of the body itself (the one with the qots).
+This can also be done by passive observation.

+However, the best method is to do active observation through probing.